FrankSAURET/colored-theme/README.md

 - Click View > Command Palette...
 - Type
 ```
-ext install huacat.office-theme
+ext install colored-theme
 ```
 - And you will see this extension

 ## Known Issues
 - **Office Black(Dark) Theme Full Version**: I tried to focus on the project, but I often got distracted because of games and other computer problems & projects.
-Hope that it will be finished before March. ([#11](https://github.com/huacat1017/huacat.office-theme/issues/11))
+Hope that it will be finished before March. ([#11](https://github.com/huacat1017/colored-theme/issues/11))
-- Black(Dark) mode with colored activity bar(sidebar?) ([#11](https://github.com/huacat1017/huacat.office-theme/issues/11))
+- Black(Dark) mode with colored activity bar(sidebar?) ([#11](https://github.com/huacat1017/colored-theme/issues/11))

 ## Feedback
-If there are any issues or if you want to request a feature, please report on [Issues](https://github.com/huacat1017/huacat.office-theme/issues) or open a [Pull Request](https://github.com/huacat1017/huacat.office-theme/pulls) if you are interested in development, Thank you.
+If there are any issues or if you want to request a feature, please report on [Issues](https://github.com/huacat1017/colored-theme/issues) or open a [Pull Request](https://github.com/huacat1017/colored-theme/pulls) if you are interested in development, Thank you.

 You can also correct my grammer.